Conditions / ADHD in Children & Adolescents

 On the other hand, children whose ADHD symptoms are primarily inattentive—such as difficulty focusing, daydreaming or falling behind academically—may be overlooked, especially if they are quiet and compliant in class.

-• Increased anxiety
+• Increased anxiety or emotional overwhelm

-• Low mood or depression
+• Low mood or symptoms of depression

-• Poor self-esteem
+• Poor self-esteem or frustration related to school performance

-• Behavioral outbursts
+• Behavioral outbursts or impulsive reactions

-• Declining academic performance
+• Declining grades or academic struggles

-• Conflict with peers
+• Social challenges or conflict with peers

-ADHD Treatment Options for Children & Adolescents
+ADHD Treatment for Children & Adolescents

 ADHD Evaluations & School Accommodations